-Go on Google and look up the thing you need to shift, get books, talk to people who may have succeeded.
+Go search and look up the thing you need to shift, get books, talk to people who may have succeeded.
 Maybe its OCD, smoking, or overeating, but either way find out what tips may help you.

 Step 3: Change your environment.

-If an alcoholic wants to stop drinking, then to start with they can’t be going to bars and clubs.
+If an alcoholic wants to stop drinking, then to stop going to bars and clubs.
 The pub is no place for an alcoholic regardless of what they may think.
 This is a real factor and a lot of people don’t realise that your environment has a major influence on you.
 Even down to the girl who can’t stop thinking about her ex boyfriend.
 Take down the pictures of him, avoid passing his house if possible and these changes will help break a habit.

 Step 4: Don’t make it easy.

-If you are addicted to porn, then don’t allow yourself easy access to the internet.
-Limit your time, put filters in place, and make it more difficult to access what you don’t want to access.
-Making these physical changes won’t cure it but will help cure it.
+Make it more difficult to access what you don’t want to access.
+Making these physical changes won’t cure it but will help.
+If you are giving up smoking then let your friends know not to offer you one.
+Put blocks in place that help you stop pursuing the habit.
 Make it difficult to facilitate your habit.

 Step 5: Remove the triggers.

 Get rid of whatever makes you think of the habit.
 These can be times of the day that the habit is at its strongest.
 Do something different at those times to occupy yourself.
 Form a new habit.